StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 3. Capture the draws for further processing.
 In Turing that is ususally done using MCMCChains.jl, in StanSample.jl v4 it's mostly in the form of a DataFrame, a StanTable, a KeyedArray chains (obtained from AxisKeys.jl).

+4. For further processing, these projects nearly always convert chains to a DataFrame.

-4. Inspect the chains using statistical and visual methods.
+5. Inspect the chains using statistical and visual methods.
 In many cases this will need one or more statistical packages and one of the graphical options.

 Currently visual options are StatsPlots/Plots based, e.g. in MCMCChains.jl and StatisticalRethinkingPlots.jl.

-5. The above 4 items could all be done by just using StanSample.jl or Turing.jl.
+5. The above 5 steps could all be done by just using StanSample.jl or Turing.jl.

 **The book Statistical Rethinking has a different objective and studies how models compare, how models can help (or mislead) and why multilevel modeling might help in some cases.**